ML Research Benchmark: Can AI Agents Do Real ML Research?

 Why Conference Competitions?

 Conference competition tracks are different.
 They represent the current frontier of applied ML research: training efficient models under strict compute budgets, compressing large language models for edge devices, translating informal math proofs into formal verification languages.
-These are hard problems where top human researchers compete, and winning solutions often get published.
+These are problems where top human researchers compete, and winning solutions often get published.

 The Seven Challenges